HEART SERVICES

 5. The doctor will make a small puncture through the numbed skin and insert a sheath (a small tube) through this puncture into the blood vessel.

 6. The catheter will be fed through the sheath into the blood vessel.
-Doctors can use X-rays or computer monitors to guide the catheter as it reaches either the left or right side of the heart.
+X-Ray (Fluoroscopy) will be used to Doctors can use X-rays or computer monitors to guide the catheter as it reaches either the left or right side of the heart.
 This should not be painful, though you may feel some pressure as the catheter is inserted.

 7. The doctor may ask you to cough, hold your breath, or move your head as the catheter is positioned.
-Once the catheter is in place, a dye is injected through the catheter to outline the shape of blood vessels, valves, and the heart's chambers.
+Once the catheter is in place, dye can be injected through the catheter to outline the shape of blood vessels, valves, and the heart's chambers.
 When the dye is inserted, some people feel flushed or nauseous, though this sensation will go away in a few moments.

-8. X-ray photos are taken to view the blood vessels and heart while the dye flows through them.
+8. X-ray videos are taken to view the blood vessels and heart while the dye flows through them.

 9. If necessary, the doctor can also use the catheter to perform a biopsy, take measurements of oxygen levels and blood pressure, and perform diagnostic and treatment procedures.